ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    Alternatively, the joining node may retrieve this information by other means.

-* The 'kdcchallenge' parameter contains a dedicated nonce N_S generated by the Group Manager.
+* In the Token Transfer Response, the 'kdcchallenge' parameter contains a dedicated nonce N_S generated by the Group Manager.
 As to the N\_S value, it is RECOMMENDED to be at least 8-byte long and it is RECOMMENDED to be a random value.
-The joining node can use this nonce in order to prove the possession of its own private key, upon joining the group (see {{ssec-join-req-sending}} of this document).
+The joining node can use this nonce in order to prove the possession of its own private key upon joining the group (see {{ssec-join-req-sending}} of this document).

     The 'kdcchallenge' parameter MAY be omitted from the Token Transfer Response, if the 'scope' of the access token specifies only the role "monitor", or only the role "verifier", or only the two roles combined, for each and every of the specified groups.